Mansi Kanuga, M.D.

 Q. What tests are necessary to confirm an allergy?

 A. An allergy skin test can help determine if you're allergic to different things, such as pollen, pet dander, dust mites, latex, penicillin or bee venom.
 It also can help diagnose skin allergies and some food allergies.

 The most common form of skin testing involves pricking, or scratching, or an injection to expose the skin to a suspected allergy-causing substance.
 If a raised, red bump develops at one of the pricks, it indicates a likely allergy.
 Sometimes another form of skin testing, called patch testing, is used to help diagnose skin allergies.
 Treated patches are placed on the skin and watched for a reaction.
 Talk with your health care team if you suspect you or your child has an allergy that could be diagnosed by a skin test.

 Q. What are some tips for managing seasonal allergies?

-A. Immunotherapy is another term for allergy shots.
-A series of shots given over a period of time helps familiarize the body with the offending allergen, thereby turning off the abnormal allergic response.
-It is helpful for people with tree, grass, mold or weed allergies.
-Children with seasonal allergies often are good candidates for this treatment and may help prevent additional allergies in adulthood.
-Check with your health care provider to see if you might be a good candidate for immunotherapy.
+A. Allergen immunotherapy is another term for allergy shots.
+This involves a series of shots given over a period of time to help familiarize the body with the offending allergens, thereby reducing the abnormal allergic response.
+This can be quite helpful in reducing symptoms related to environmental allergies for people with tree, grass, weed, mold, animal, insect or dust mite sensitivities.
+Allergen immunotherapy induces long-term tolerance, which means that people continue to enjoy a decrease in allergy symptoms and associated medication needs long after completing the full treatment course.
+Ask your health care team if you might be a good candidate for allergen immunotherapy.